Absorption, was talking about the routes,

 Now, they used to be called categories,

-and how the K, A, B, D and X was the one
+and how the A, B, C, D and X was the one

 everyone wanted to pay attention to.